 - MXA910W-60CM (60 cm ceiling array with white finish)

 - MXA910AL-60CM (60 cm ceiling array with aluminum finish)

-Those interested in getting traded on how to install and optimize Shure Microflex solutions have both online and in-person options.
+Those interested in getting trained on how to install and optimize Shure Microflex solutions have both online and in-person options.

 Much of Shure’s training falls under the Shure Audio Institute, founded in 2015, which aims to provide an industry-leading source of educational and training information for systems integrators and AV professionals on general audio education – as well as Shure product specific training.

-Shure Microflex Advance Training – This is offered online here, and it instructs students on how to install and configure Microflex Advance products including MXA910 ceiling array mic, MXA310 table array mic and ANI4IN and ANI4OUT audio network interfaces.
+Shure Microflex Advance training at the Shure Audio Institute – This is offered online here, and it instructs students on how to install and configure Microflex Advance products including MXA910 ceiling array mic, MXA310 table array mic and ANI4IN and ANI4OUT audio network interfaces.

 Shure Microflex Wireless Technical Training – This is offered online here, and it teaches how to properly install a Shure Microflex Wireless System — installing the access point transceiver, creating a configuration, troubleshooting, and more.